 There is an impolite term for such nonsense that I cannot bring myself to type here.
 But it is indeed nonsense.

-Let’s ignore the fact that the three of us professors in this little Religious Studies department in this little Maritime school have out-published any three professors at the school in question, both quantitatively and qualitatively, although that is hardly incidental to the quality of the education our students receive.
+Let’s ignore the fact that the three of us professors in this little Religious Studies department in this little Maritime school have better credentials—in training and in publication—than any three professors at the school in question.

 Let’s focus instead on the fact that the materials that a Crandall student studies are exactly the same as she would study at this seminary: same Bible content, same textbooks, same secondary sources, same overall curriculum.
 So what differences remain?